Table of Contents

 Living with cats in a low-light home doesn’t mean giving up on indoor plants.
 It means choosing plants that respect both your lighting conditions and your cat’s behavior.

-Use this guide as a selection reference, not a challenge.
-When plants are pet-safe, well placed, and suited to low light, they stop feeling risky — and start feeling like a natural part of your home.
+Use this guide as a reference, not a dare.
+When plants are pet-safe, well placed, and suited to dimmer rooms, they stop feeling like a gamble — and start feeling like they’ve always belonged there.